Graylog2/puppet-graylog/README.md

 ## Usage

 As mentioned above, the graylog module only manages the Graylog system.
-Other requirements like Java, MongoDB and Elasticsearch need to be managed via other modules.
+Other requirements like MongoDB and Elasticsearch need to be managed via other modules.

 The following config creates a setup with MongoDB, Elasticsearch and Graylog